 First, some discussion of where digital and public history should meet.

 Your first assignment this week is to set up a blog and write your first post and comment on another blog post.
 Make sure to choose a blog host which has a comments feature.
-Send me your URL and Twitter username (optional) by next Tuesday.
+Send me your URL and Twitter username (optional) by next week and post a blog entry by Wednesday afternoon.

 Have a look through these popular blog hosts for one that suits you.